US deports woman who lied about role in Rwandan genocide - WTMJ

 Associated Press

-CONCORD, N.H.
-(AP) — A woman who served a 10-year sentence in U.S. prison for lying about her role in the 1994 Rwandan genocide to obtain American citizenship and lost her bid for a new trial has been deported to Rwanda, her lawyer said Saturday.

-Beatrice Munyenyezi was convicted and sentenced in 2013 in the U.S. state of New Hampshire.
-She served a 10-year sentence in the state of Alabama and had faced deportation.
+Beatrice Munyenyezi, who a U.S. judge said “was actively involved” in the killing of Tutsis in Rwanda, was convicted and sentenced in 2013 in New Hampshire.
+It was her second trial; the first jury could not reach a verdict.
+Munyenyezi served a 10-year sentence in Alabama and had faced deportation.

 She lost her latest court battle in March, when the 1st U.S. Circuit Court of Appeals upheld a federal district judge’s rejection of her petition challenging how the jury was instructed during her trial in federal court in New Hampshire.